PlagueHO/foundryvtt-azure/README.md

 The following GitHub Secrets need to be defined:

 - AZURE_CREDENTIALS: Created as per [this document](https://github.com/marketplace/actions/azure-cli-action#configure-azure-credentials-as-github-secret).
+- BASE_RESOURCE_NAME: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
+For example, `myfvtt`.
+- RESOURCE_GROUP_NAME: The name of the Azure resource group to create and add the resources to.
+For example, `myfvtt-rg`.
 - FOUNDRY_USERNAME: Your Foundry VTT username.
 This is used by the `felddy/foundryvtt:release`
 - FOUNDRY_PASSWORD: Your Foundry VTT password.
 This is used by the `felddy/foundryvtt:release`
 - FOUNDRY_ADMIN_KEY: The admin key to set Foundry VTT up with.
 This will be the administrator password you log into the Foundry VTT server with.

+These values should be kept secret and care taken to ensure they are not shared with anyone.